komsan-k/IO-engineering/week-2/pthread/README.md

 ## Objective

-Understand concurrent execution using multiple POSIX threads.
+Understand concurrent execution using multiple `pthread` threads on the ESP32.

 Create two threads: